What is a Cancelled Cheque?

-A cancelled cheque is a cheque having two parallel lines drawn across it with the word “CANCELLED” written in between.
+A cancelled cheque means a cheque leaf that has two parallel lines drawn across it with the word “CANCELLED” written between them, making it void for any payment.

-A cancelled cheque has the following components in it:
+A cancelled cheque usually contains the following details:

 - Bank name